 For more information, contact Sarah Sommer at email@example.com.

 Part of the success of our fundraisers are the volunteers that make them spectacular.
 Our volunteers help with registration, parking, greeting, and raffle sales.
 Everything they do to help makes a big difference in making the event fantastic.

 For the health and safety of the families staying at the House, the House has age guidelines for volunteer service.
 For families with children 6 to 12 years, these are ways to help introduce your child to volunteer service:

 Collect Pop Tabs – We recycle aluminum pop tabs.
 The safest bets are tabs from soda cans.
 However, you can check with a magnet to see if they’re aluminum.
 If they are a different metal, they will stick to the magnet, while aluminum will not.
 The money from the Pop Tab Program covers many costs, including coverage of families’ stays.
 Pop tabs can be donated to the House any day of the week between 9am and 9pm.

 Families at our Ronald McDonald Family Rooms use Family Care Kits.
 The kits help bring the touches of home to families while they spend time at the hospital during their child’s treatment.
-To learn more, contact Operations Director Katie at firstname.lastname@example.org or at 302-428-5320.
+To learn more, contact Sarah Sommer, Volunteer Program Assistant, at (302) 428-5324 or firstname.lastname@example.org.